-We see signs every single day – they’re an essential part of life.
+We see signage every single day – they’re an essential part of life.
 Drive down the street and you’ll be confronted with road signs indicating which speed to drive at or directions to the nearest town.
 In the workplace, you’ll discover health and safety signs littered here, there and everywhere.
 Pop to town for groceries and you’ll notice that shop signage is plentiful, detailing opening hours plus displays of discounts and deals.
-Even the infamous golden arches of McDonalds can be considered signage!
+In fact, even the infamous golden arches of McDonalds can be considered signage!

 So, what exactly is signage?
 Signage is generally defined as any kind of graphic display intended to convey information to an audience.

 Typically, signage tends to serve a few common purposes: to promote, identify, provide information, give directions or to raise safety awareness.
 Allow us to expand:

 Firstly, signs are often used for advertising and marketing by companies or organisations.
 While advertising hoardings may initially present themselves as the obvious solution for companies, there are other signs that can be used for this purpose.
 Other outdoor signage solutions and building wraps are an alternative and successful way to advertise a brand.
 Wide format printing has progressed to a point where large vivid outdoor prints can be put almost anywhere!

 2) Entice Customers

 Relatedly, retail signs & shop signs (both inside and out) can attract business to a company.
 Also, to entice customers from the outside, window displays can be successful at creating curiosity and encouraging customers to venture inside.
 Business signs let people know they’re in the right place.
 More importantly, if the sign maker has put quality of production centre in their thinking, business signage can create a great first impression of your business before a single door has been opened or greeting made.